-Drill tower - A structure, which may or may not be attached to the station, that is over two stories high and primarily used for non-classroom firefighter training in fire service techniques.
+Drill tower[÷] - A structure, which may or may not be attached to the station, that is over two stories high and primarily used for non-classroom firefighter training [of the fire fighters-]in fire service techniques.

-Emergency incident - Any situation where a fire department delivers emergency services, rescue, fire suppression, medical treatment, and other forms of hazard control and mitigation.
+Emergency incident[:] Any situation where [the]a fire department delivers emergency services, rescue, fire suppression, medical treatment, and other forms of hazard control and mitigation.

-Emergency scene - The site where the suppression of a fire or the emergency exists.
+Emergency scene[:] - The site where the suppression of a fire or the emergency exists.